Kit Harington Reveals Deep Dark Secret About How He Lost His Virginity

 Harington’s lineage made a key contribution to modern society

 Kit also revealed that he has a distant ancestor who was called John just like his Game Of Thrones character.
-He added Elle Magazine that the ancestor invented the flushing toilet for Queen Elizabeth I in 1596.
+He said to Elle Magazine that the ancestor invented the flushing toilet for Queen Elizabeth I in 1596.
 The actor continued with the claim, adding that the modern toilet was even named after his ancestor whose full name was John Harington, thus explaining why the toilet got the name “the john.”

 “I’m glad it’s not called ‘the Harington.’My family also wrote the queen a lot of bad poetry.
 I’ve inherited the bad poetry genes, but not the inventor genes,” Harrington joked.

 The Game Of Thrones actor also talked about his acting career a bit especially about his role as Joh Snow.
-He stated that John Snow’s character is that of the moral, heroic and sincere boy.
+He stated that John Snow’s character is that of the moral, heroic, and sincere boy.
 He added that this played a big part towards helping him get similar roles though he feels that they have become too much.
 This was perhaps an indicator that he has been seeking to try out different characters.
 We doubt that his charming good looks would be a good match for the character of a villain.

 #KitHarington on avoiding “surly heroic” roles and wanting to appear on #SesameStreet https://t.co/Ogw93sRwWZ pic.twitter.com/XBPrzIerDL